garyliggins/ShoppingCartTesting/README.md

-# Kenzie Java Project

-Follow the instructions on lms.kenzie.academy to complete this assignment.
+investigate two methods inside a ShoppingCart class to add items and update quantities for items inside the cart.
+Create a test plan. then, create tests

 ## Gradle Commands

 ### Executing Tests - Shopping Cart

-* `./gradlew executingtests-shoppingcart-test` - Run Unit Tests for the WordAnalyzer
+* `./gradlew executingtests-shoppingcart-test` -